10 Best Places to Visit in India in August 2023

 Still, the geography of India is affected by rain patterns, which is why different regions of India, from north to south, from east to west, experience different amounts of rainfall as per their elevation.

-But one thing is guaranteed during August exploration in India that you will encounter phenomenal luscious greenery wherever you look.
+But one thing is guaranteed during August exploration in India you will encounter phenomenal luscious greenery wherever you look.

 Which of these places to visit in August in India are you gonna visit and with whom?